gavoja/twcss/README.md

 const tw = init(document) // Pass document or shadow root.

 function Button ({ children }) {
-  return <button className="{tw('p-4 rounded-xl')}">{children}</button>
+  return <button className={tw('p-4 rounded-xl')}>{children}</button>
 }
 ```

 Once imported, TWCSS detects DOM changes with a mutation observer and generates styles on the fly via constructable stylesheets.
 Simple CSS preflight is included.

 > [!NOTE]
 > TWCSS uses the `tw` attribute to detect changes.
-All elements with a `tw` attribute and without a `class` attribute are hidden by default to prevent any unwanted layout shift or repaint.
-Once a `tw` attribute change is detected, all new styles are generated and the `class` attribute is set accordingly.
+All elements with a `tw` attribute and without a `class` attribute are hidden by default to prevent unwanted layout shifts or repaints.
+When a change to the `tw` attribute is detected, new styles are generated and the `class` attribute is set accordingly.
 > For this feature to work properly, TWCSS needs to be loaded before the page content is added.

 ## Extensibility